-The effort to bring the Holocaust's perpetrators to justice spanned several decades and evolved during a period of rapid social and political upheaval in postwar Europe.
-Amidst devastation and hope for renewal, officials in courtrooms across the continent grappled with daunting questions: How should humanity respond to genocide?
-How should guilt be determined?
+Efforts to bring perpetrators of the Holocaust to justice spanned several decades.
+During a period of rapid social and political upheaval in postwar Europe, officials across the continent grappled with difficult questions: How should humanity respond to genocide?
 What kinds of evidence should be used to prosecute the accused?
-What punishment would be appropriate for such unimaginable cruetly?
-In light of the scope of Axis crimes, was "justice" even attainable?
+What punishments should be sought?

-The United States, Great Britain, France, and the Soviet Union held trials in their respective zones of occupied Germany.
-They charged a variety of "lesser" perpetrators for wartime offenses.
-In some respects, this was an impossible task.
+The United States, Great Britain, France, and the Soviet Union also held trials independently in the different zones of occupied Germany.
+They charged a variety of perpetrators for individual wartime offenses.
 According to one analysis, at least 3.5 million German citizens were eligible for criminal charges.
-Among them were many who had committed crimes against Jews.2 While overshadowed by the Nuremberg trials—and thus little remembered today—the thousands of lower-profile trials held in postwar Germany represented a large undertaking.
-Suspected war criminals, including German officials, concentration camp functionaries, and German civilians, as well as non-Germans who collaborated with the Third Reich, became the objects of investigations that attested to the scale of Nazi crimes.3 Jewish historical commissions, archivists, and historians actively participated in gathering evidence for these trials.4
+Among them were many who had committed crimes against Jews.2 Defendants included German officials, concentration camp functionaries, German civilians, and non-German collaborators.3

-Following the division of Germany in 1949, both West Germany and the Soviet-aligned German Democratic Republic convened national courts to try suspected war criminals.
-This collection includes a source from the Frankfurt Auschwitz trial, held between 1963 and 1965 in Frankfurt.
-One of the largest ever to take place in West Germany, the trial featured firsthand testimonies of Jewish survivors that showed the degree to which German complicity in the Holocaust extended well beyond a handful of high-ranking Nazis.5
+After the division of Germany in 1949, the Federal Republic of Germany (West Germany) and the Soviet-aligned German Democratic Republic (East Germany) both held national trials of suspected war criminals.
+The Frankfurt Auschwitz trial was held between 1963 and 1965 in Frankfurt.
+One of the largest trials ever to take place in West Germany, it featured eyewitness testimonies of Jewish survivors like Otto Wolken.5

-The most closely-watched single trial of a Nazi war criminal took place more than 15 years after the war's end: Adolf Eichmann, an SS officer responsible for organizing the deportations of Jews to ghettos and death camps in Nazi-occupied Europe, was captured and brought to Jerusalem to face trial in 1961.
-Eichmann's trial is sometimes described as the "Jewish Nuremberg" because it re-centered the experiences of Jewish victims, many of whom gave testimony on the stand.
-The televised proceedings attracted an audience of millions and brought the shocking realities of the Holocaust into homes around the world.
-Moreover, Eichmann's trial presaged a major shift in collective memory of the genocide.8
+Perhaps the most well-known prosecution of a Nazi war criminal took place more than 15 years after the war's end.
+In the 1960s, the trial of Adolf Eichmann became the most closely-watched trial of a perpetrator.
+Eichmann had been an SS officer responsible for organizing the deportations of Jews to ghettos and killing centers in German-occupied Europe.
+He was captured and brought to Jerusalem to face trial in 1961.
+Eichmann's trial is sometimes described as the "Jewish Nuremberg," because it highlighted the experiences of Jewish victims.
+Many Jewish survivors gave testimony on the stand, such as Zivia Lubetkin and Abba Kovner.
+The televised proceedings attracted an audience of millions and brought the shocking realities of the Holocaust into homes around the world.8